 My resolution was to get a grip on my sugar cravings and lose the 10 pounds I put on over the past two years.
 I gave up sugar for about 10 years (yes, you read that right!), but have found myself inching bit by bit (pun intended) into eating sugar again over the past two years, and hence 10 pounds!
 And now, it’s not just that I’ve inched into eating sugar again, but CRAVING it.
 We all have pitfalls in our health journey, right?
 Now you know sugar is mine!

-My resolution involved integrating a few methods together to accomplish getting a grip on my sugar cravings and losing the 10 pounds I put on, by combining some tactics from two health professionals I follow: Dr. Susan Pierce Thompson of Bright Line Eating and Dr. Josh Axe.
+My resolution involved integrating a few methods together to accomplish getting a grip on my sugar cravings and losing the 10 pounds I put on, by combining some tactics from two health professionals I follow: Dr. Mark Hyman and Dr. Josh Axe.

 I dabbled a little bit last year with the Keto method after reading Axe’s material, and really (I mean REALLY) liked how my brain felt when eating the Keto way!
 Wow, the clarity of thought was amazing.
-And Pierce’s uncovering of the neuroscience of eating is so helpful to understanding one’s relationship with food, especially sugar addictions!
+And Hyman’s unwavering commitment to whole, organic, unprocessed, from-the-earth foods is a truth long missing in today’s convenient and fast food craze.

 So here we are on the brink of 2019 … another new year facing us.
 Does the thought bring excitement?
 Dread?
 Fear?
 Longing?
 Relief?

 There are so many emotions tied to this transition of one year to the next based on our life circumstances.
 Maybe you’ve lost someone in your life and there’s dread of a new year without them.
 Maybe you’ve lost a job and the hope of a “prosperous” year seems bleak.
 Maybe there’s a wonderful event in the upcoming year (college, wedding, trip) and the excitement is palpable.
 It varies for all of us, from year to year.